nommiin/Forager-SaveFix/README.md

 # Forager-SaveFix
-A utility for clearing local Forager saves and disabling Steam Cloud programatically
+A utility for clearing local Forager saves and disabling Steam Cloud programatically if corrupted save files prevent starting a new game

 ## Usage
 1. Extract release version of utility